QUESTIONS & ANSWERS

 How well does it work on aluminum to stainless?

 Very well.
 Just remember to take all standard preparations and precautions when welding stainless.
 Remember thin stainless can burn out easily so be sure to use heat sinks and back purge where necessary.
-Speaking of back purge, we have an entire product line dedicated to this common problem.
 Although current products exist, what we have is as revolutionary as our rod.
 Nothing like it exists.

 How well does it work on similar metal combinations such as steel to steel?